schadenfred/proscrypt-koans/README.md

-Congratulations!
-You've solved your first koan and unlocked more koans.
+Congratulations, you've solved your first koan!
 Drink that in for second before I bastardize a French culinary phrase.

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
-Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, cigarettes and ash tray arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
+Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
 Mise-en-place will change depending on the menu the cook is responsible for reproducing, just as your tools will change depending on the problems you're trying to solve.
 There's no one mise-en-place to rule them all, but this tutorial will present a mise-en-place you can look at and reflect on before deciding on your own.
 It will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.